kiwanami/emacs-deferred/README.markdown

     (lambda (x) (insert x))))
 ```

-* Changing longer timeout for 'deferred:wait', the next task receives a result of the command.
+* Changing longer timeout for `deferred:wait`, the next task receives a result of the command.
 * When a task finishes abnormally, the task is ignored.
    * When all tasks finishes abnormally, the next task receives nil.
-* The functions 'deferred:parallel' and 'deferred:earlier' may be corresponding to 'and' and 'or', respectively.
+* The functions `deferred:parallel` and `deferred:earlier` may be corresponding to `and` and `or`, respectively.

-Here is an another sample code for timeout, employing 'deferred:timeout' macro.
+Here is an another sample code for timeout, employing `deferred:timeout` macro.

 Timeout macro: